Child poverty grows in Spain despite economic rebound

 The salaries of Spain’s lowest earners has declined over the past seven years.
 The number of people living in households where adults worked for less than a fifth of normal working hours over the past year has more than doubled in Spain since the start of the downturn - the biggest leap in the EU.

-In Puente Tocinos, Catholic charity Caritas has set up one of many programs around the country supporting children with academic and psychological help in the hope of improving their chances in life.
+In Puente Tocinos, Catholic charity Caritas has set up one of many programmes around the country supporting children with academic and psychological help in the hope of improving their chances in life.

 Around 35 children aged six to 12 gathered around tables to finish their homework before taking a snack of a tuna roll and fruit juice into the square outside for a break.

-Priest Jose Antonio Cano, who oversees the program, said most were children from ordinary families that had been hit hard by the recession.
+Priest Jose Antonio Cano, who oversees the programme, said most were children from ordinary families that had been hit hard by the recession.

-“We realized that if we didn’t help them with their education, the cycle would just repeat itself.”
+“We realised that if we didn’t help them with their education, the cycle would just repeat itself.”

 Additional reporting by Raquel Castillo; Editing by Pravin Char